blackruffy/jroot/README.md

 export CLASSPATH=/path/to/jroot/build/lib/jroot_6.04.06_v0.5.jar:$CLASSPATH
 ```

+NOTE: use '-XstartOnFirstThread' option when you run JROOT application on OS X.

 ## Defferences from ROOT

 JROOT can be used in the same way as ROOT except a few differences below.